ivaltryek/configuration-readme/hashicorp-vault-pgsql-backend/README.md

 # Create the DB to store the secrets, this is totally optional, by default you can use postgres DB which is created by server.

+# Exec into one of the pgsql pod
+kubectl exec -ti pgsql-1 -- bash

+# Login into the DB
+PGPASSWORD=<your-pgsql-password> psql -U postgres

 # Run the following query to create the DB.
 CREATE DATABASE vault;